Falcion/Patternugit/README.md

 - [x] Write every README for specified purposes (in specified paths);
 - [x] Finalize the project and make the first publish version;
 - [x] Make the fixes for the repository;
-- [x] Finalize the project's main .TS script.
+- [x] Finalize the project's main .TS script;
+- [x] Finalize the project's fixes and debug.

 <!-- CONTRIBUTING:
  -->